Photograph: Keiko Oihawa

 - 1 cucumber, peeled and cut into short batons

-For the dip, whiz together the lime zest, yogurt and mint leaves in a food processor until the mint is finely chopped.
+Put four tablespoons of the yogurt in a bowl and put to one side.
+For the dip, whiz together the lime zest, reamining yogurt and mint leaves in a food processor until the mint is finely chopped.
 Add 1 tablespoon of cold water, season to taste and whiz again briefly.
 Tip into a serving bowl, cover and chill.

-For the marinade, mix together the 4 tablespoons of Greek yogurt with the ginger, paprika, garam masala and lime juice; season.
+For the marinade, mix together the 4 tablespoons of Greek yogurt you put to one side with the ginger, paprika, garam masala and lime juice; season.

 Prepare your prawns by making a small incision down the length of each prawn; if necessary, pull away and discard the black digestive cord.
 Rinse the prawns and pat dry.
 Thread on to skewers.
 Transfer to a shallow dish and coat thoroughly in the marinade.
 Cover and chill for 30 minutes.